jackarmley/nexttechadventurers2017-tokyo/README.md

 A basic folder structure and set of starter files for the Code First Girls project

+## Prerequisite

+Install NodeJS.
+Go to https://nodejs.org and download the LTS version

 ## Getting started

 All these steps happen in terminal